Measure distances and areas in Google Earth

 - These instructions only apply to the new Google Earth.
 Learn how to measure distances in Google Earth Pro.

-- On your computer, open Google Earth.
+- On your Android phone or tablet, open the Google Earth app .

 - Search for a place, or select a location on the globe.